ssssam/talks/FOSDEM 2023 - GNOME OpenQA/presentation.md

 <!-- 4.
 23 years of improvements -->

 ---
-# Time passes
+# Time passes, and build tools improve

-jhbuild
+ * jhbuild
-Meson
+ * Meson
-BuildStream
+ * BuildStream

+---

-# Time passes
+# Time passes, and collaboration tools improve

-Git!
+  * Git!
-Gitlab!
+  * Gitlab!

 CI is easy to setup for the first time.

 ---
-# Time passes
+# Time passes, and testing tools improve

 "Testable" initiative.